m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 **_What are some of the ramifications of the “hourglass shape of the internet”?_**

-- Many technologies that were not originally designed for the internet have been modified so that they have versions that can communicate over the internet (such as Radio over IP).Modifying a technology so that it is compatible with the rest of the internet (i.e., by making it compatible with IP) greatly enhances market penetration (from the vendor’s perspective), and/or decreases the amount of extra development that would need to happen.
+- Many technologies that were not originally designed for the internet have been modified so that they have versions that can communicate over the internet (such as Radio over IP).Modifying a technology so that it is compatible with the rest of the internet (i.e., by making it compatible with IP) greatly enhances market penetration (from the vendor's perspective), and/or decreases the amount of extra development that would need to happen.

 - It has been a difficult and slow process to transition to IPv6, despite the shortage of public IPv4 addresses.
 A big part of the Internet infrastructure uses IPV4 while the cost of transitioning is high.
 This reflects as a consequence of the narrow waist.